-Getting to the core of what it means to be a young female photographer in 2015.
+We ask the New York prodigy what it means to be a young female photographer in 2015.

 Growing up, discovering who you are and falling in love is a whirlwind.
-Olivia Bee has not only juggled this alongside establishing herself as a successful photographer but has also taken and transformed it into her impressive body of work.
+Photographer Olivia Bee captures these crucial moments of chaos and clarity in her impressive body of work.
 Olivia's photographs document the lives of those around her as well as her own, offering an open and honest insight into what girlhood is really like in the 21st century.
-Her series Kids in Love intimately captures the highs and lows of love in search of a utopia.
-We spoke to Olivia to guide us through her views on love, photography and everything in between.
+Her series Kids in Love intimately captures the highs and lows of searching for utopic love.
+We spoke to Olivia to find out more about love, photography and all the life in between.

-I learnt about the ways that people touch each other, the ways that people look at each other tenderly.
-What we do for each other and what it's like to see that light in someone.
+I learned about the ways that people touch each other, the ways that people look at each other tenderly.
+About what we do for each other and what it's like to see that light in someone.
 All my photos are also love letters to all the people in them.
 My work reeks of love!
-But I think with a lot of the photos that I took that are in this realm, the main thing I learnt a lot about is trust.
+But I think the main thing I learned a lot about is trust.

 How do you establish trust between yourself and your subjects?
 Do you feel comfortable documenting those situations?

 I just take it.
 I don't say 'oh okay guys, make out right here and don't look at me'.
-The photos from my Kids in Love seriesare just things that happened when no one was really minding what was going on.
-You have to be a very gentle and quiet person as these are quiet, gentle, private moments and it's a real privilege that I get to document that.
-One of the couples in these photos, Paul and Anna are some of my best friends and they've let me photograph them through everything, their entire relationship, which was really special.
+The photos from my Kids in Love series are just things that happened when no one was really minding what was going on.
+You have to be a very gentle and quiet person as these are quiet, gentle, private moments and it's a real privilege that I get to document them.
+One of the couples in these photos, Paul and Anna, are some of my best friends and they've let me photograph them through everything -- their entire relationship.
+It's been really special.

-Sometimes for moral reasons there's something that tells you no, I can't photograph this and that's something I had to learn the hard way.
+Sometimes for moral reasons there's something that tells you 'no, I can't photograph this' and that's something I had to learn the hard way.
 One of the great things about my pictures is they feel like secrets.
 They're very shrouded in their own world and I get to be an onlooker.
-I think if I was more of an asshole, I might have more pictures but I don't think that they would be better photographs.
-There have been times when I wake up next to somebody I don't know very well and there's really beautiful light hitting them and I'm like oh, it's so tender in this moment and last night was great but I can't because I don't know this person very well, I don't think they'd be okay with it.
+I think if I was more of an asshole, I might have more pictures, but I don't think that they would be better photographs.
+There have been times when I wake up next to somebody I don't know very well and there's really beautiful light hitting them and I'm like oh, it's so tender in this moment and last night was great.
+But I can't because I don't know this person very well -- I don't think they'd be okay with it.
 I can't.
-That's when take it in and write a poem about it or put it aside for a future project.
-Make sure that I document the moment in some way, but maybe it's not in photographic terms.
-The notion of 'taking someone's photograph is stealing their soul' is something I take seriously - it is a privilege that should not be abused.
+That's when I take it in and write a poem about it or put it aside for a future project.
+I make sure that I document the moment in some way, but maybe it's not in photographic terms.
+The notion of 'taking someone's photograph is stealing their soul' is something I take seriously.
+It is a privilege that should not be abused.

 What is love in 2015?